deeprest/sagaGitlabMirror/Design.md

 pP

+# TODO (maybe)
+- music zones, or proximity to notable enemies
+- boss scene: why is player not spawing at correct location?
+- bigboss0

+  # big mech boss
+  + FIX: spline culling.
+Use line renderer instead. mech scaling when flip... looks bad. no flipping.
+  "danger ball and chain" needs destruction anims; explosions, and particles?

+- ENGINE/OS abort signal on exit leads to crash

 # DESIGN pillars (from gdu.io)
 1. Mantra:  "You are a robotic ninja, fighting large robots and pirating their parts."
 1. Design pillars, describing *feel* (three phrases):  Nimbly pimbly.
 Upgrades!
 Irreverent Distractions.